FLUPS -- a flexible and performant massively parallel Fourier transform library: Introduction

 As most distributed FFT libraries, \flups uses \code{fftw}\cite{Frigo:2005} as a 1D FFT transform library and implements the various memory transfers and communications between distributed resources\cite{Ayala:2021}.
-The latter drives the overall performance and is considered as the algorithm bottleneck, especially on large scale infrastructures\cite{Czechowski:2012}.
-Two approaches stand out for the distribution of the data among the resources\cite{Pekurovsky:2012}, which consequently impacts the application of the FFTs as well as the communication strategies: the slab or the pencil decomposition.
-The slab decomposition consists in dividing the grid into slices of data and performing 2D FFTs in the first two dimensions.
-It is followed by an all-to-all communication to reorder the data in the third direction and perform the remaining 1D FFT.
-The scalability of this method breaks down when the number of processes $P$ exceeds the data size in the third direction ($N$ if the grid is of size $N^{3}$), as some of the processes do not own any data hence reducing the load balancing.
-On the other side, the pencil decomposition approach removes this partition-size limitation.
-For each of the three dimensions, it divides the data into 1D pencils, which leads to up to $N^{2}$ independent data chunks to be distributed among the processes (for a data size of $N^{3}$).
-With that strategy 1D FFTs are performed in the current dimension, and communications are needed to switch from one dimension to another (and realign the data accordingly) between successive FFTs.
-While the slab decomposition requires each MPI rank to communicate once with all the other ranks in the communication, which makes it efficient on small partitions, the pencil decomposition requires each MPI rank to communicate twice with $\sqrt{N_{rank}}$, which reduces the communication cost on very large partitions.
+The latter drives the overall performance and is considered as the algorithm bottleneck, especially \revthree{at large scale} \cite{Czechowski:2012}.
+Two approaches stand out for the distribution of the 3D data among the resources \cite{Pekurovsky:2012}, which consequently impacts the application of the FFTs as well as the communication strategies: the slab or the pencil decomposition. \revthree{Both strategies distribute a 3D computational grid, for simplicity assumed here of size $N$ in each dimension (hence with a total size of $N^3$), onto $P$ computational resources.} The slab decomposition consists in dividing the grid into slices of data and performing 2D FFTs in the first two dimensions.
+It is followed by an all-to-all communication to reorder the data in the third direction and perform the remaining 1D FFT. \revthree{The scalability of this method breaks down when the number of processes $P$ exceeds the data size in the third direction $N$, as some of the processes do not own any data hence reducing the load balancing.} On the other side, the pencil decomposition approach removes this partition-size limitation. \revthree{For each of the three dimensions, it divides the data into 1D pencils, which leads to up to $N^{2}$ independent data chunks to be distributed among the processes.} \typo{With that strategy 1D FFTs are performed in the pencil direction,} and communications are needed to switch from one direction to another (and realign the data accordingly) between successive FFTs.
+While the slab decomposition requires each MPI rank to communicate once with all the other ranks in the \revthree{communicator}, which makes it efficient on small partitions, the pencil decomposition requires each MPI rank to communicate twice with \typo{$\sqrt{P}$}, which reduces the communication cost on very large partitions.